Written By: Chloe Wilson BSc (Hons) Physiotherapy

 The best way to get rid of trigger points is a combination of heat, posture re-education, stretches and massage.

-A lot of the time, back of shoulder pain isn’t caused by a problem in the shoulder itself but is actually referred pain from the neck or the spinal nerves.
+A lot of the time, back of shoulder pain isn’t caused by a problem in the shoulder itself but is actually referred pain from the neck or the spinal nerves, resulting in arm nerve pain.

 Nerve damage typically causes: